UAE Space Agency to launch first Space Economic Zone at Masdar City

 A body to promote coordination between various public and private sector entities and startups to ensure alignment on, and facilitation of, strategic initiatives.
 It will also produce solutions to address challenges facing spacetech startups and encourage participation at national and global events.

-Offering Space Economic Zone startups access to world-class space laboratories, research centres and facilities to utilise existing infrastructure and provide access to technical, consultancy mentorship and support services.
+Offering Space Economic Zone startups access to world-class space laboratories, research centres and facilities to utilize existing infrastructure and provide access to technical, consultancy mentorship and support services.

 A dedicated webpage on the UAE Space Agency’s website to provide services including licensing, mentorship, and incubation opportunities.
 It can be accessed here.